eddiecmurray/blog/_posts/2020-01-06-find_great_social_studies_lessons_on_icivics.md

 The interactive games are engaging but they also require flash which [most modern web browsers are starting to disable](https://www.theverge.com/2017/7/25/16026236/adobe-flash-end-of-support-2020) and don't work at all on mobile devices.

-If you are looking for content to compliment existing lessons or lessons adapt for your classroom iCivics is a great free resource.
+If you are looking for content to compliment existing lessons or lessons to adapt for your classroom then iCivics is a great free resource.

 **Photo:** [geralt / Pixabay](https://pixabay.com/photos/history-past-knowledge-books-board-4171794/)